analogdevicesinc/MAX32630FTHR_Raw_One_Wire_Interface/README.md

 <li>'Read Bytes'</li>
 <ul>
 <li>Output from reading:  9 bytes of scratchpad data, 1st byte is LSB of Temperature; 9th byte is CRC</li>
-<li>Note: Should not be a sequence of F's, which indicates unsuccessfull communication</li>
+<li>Note: Should not be a sequence of F's, which indicates unsuccessful communication</li>
 <ul>
 </ul>
 </li>